Hiking to the Temple of Apollo Epicurius at Bassae

 The protective cover around the Temple

 The temple of Apollo Epicurius is the second best-preserved Temple of classical antiquity right after the temple of Hephaestus in Ancient Agora in Athens.
+The Phigaleians, dedicated the Temple to Apollo because he helped them (Apollo was an Epicurius) survive a plague.

 Special Points of Interest for Temple of Apollo Epicurius